-Tyler “Ninja” Blevins brings in lot of money—and by our estimates, he makes an average monthly income of nearly $350,000 from Twitch subscribers alone.
+Tyler “Ninja” Blevins brings in lot of money—and by our estimates, he makes an average monthly income of more than $100,000 from Twitch subscribers alone.

 It’s been a long journey to the top for Ninja.
 But at 27 years old, he’s the king of Twitch.

 By May 2018, he had more than 188,000 subscribers, a number that dropped by 40,000 in June after taking two days off for E3 2018.
 These days, he has over 12 million Twitch followers and he broke the internet when he streamed Fortnite with Drake to over 600,000 viewers.

 Ninja started out as a competitive Halo player in 2009, beginning with Halo 3 and competing in the game for the next seven years through to Halo 5.
 He competed for teams like Cloud9, Team Liquid, and Renegades, winning a number of tournaments including the MLG Fall Championship 2012.

 While still competing in Halo, Ninja branched out into streaming.
 He started out streaming Halo, and added games like Titanfall and Call of Duty to his schedule.
 Eventually he picked up H1Z1, and battle royale titles took him into the next phase of his career.